Otto Cribb: Boxing stardom in Australia

 In January 1900 Cribb beat Harry Dawson in five minutes in a fight at the Golden Gate Club attended by 800 spectators, who were disappointed at the noncompetitive fight.
-After the fight he expressed the wish to box in Melbourne, but in February he boxed in Sydney again against Ned Burden at the Golden Gate club winning quickly in front of a crowd of 1,000.
+After the fight he expressed the wish to box in Melbourne, but in February he boxed in Sydney again against Ned Burden at the Golden Gate club, winning quickly in front of a crowd of 1,000.
 In March he fought Victorian light-weight Tot Higgins in Sydney, and won in thirteen rounds in what was described as his best performance yet in front of a crowd of 2,000.
-In April he beat Jack Broughton at the Gaiety Theatre in front of 500 people and the match was harshly criticized due to Broughton's lack of competitiveness, and it was suggested it may even kill the Sydney boxing boom.
+In April he beat Jack Broughton at the Gaiety Theatre in front of 500 people.
+The match was harshly criticized due to Broughton's lack of competitiveness, and it was suggested it may even kill the Sydney boxing boom.

-In late April 1900 Cribb made up for the lacklustre match against Broughton by fighting Queenslander Snowy Sturgeon in front of 1,500 people knocking Sturgeon out in what was described as one of the most exciting fights ever held in Sydney.
+In late April 1900 Cribb made up for the lacklustre match against Broughton by fighting Queenslander Snowy Sturgeon in front of 1,500 people, knocking Sturgeon out in what was described as one of the most exciting fights ever held in Sydney.
 In early May he briefly visited Melbourne and was present in boxing circles, stating that while he was in Melbourne for a holiday he would box if an opponent presented themselves.
-After returning to Sydney he fought a rematch against Snowy Sturgeon in front of a crowd which filled the Metropolitan Athletic Club Hall over capacity with over 1,500 spectators filling the hall and crowding the doors.
+After returning to Sydney he fought a rematch against Snowy Sturgeon in front of a crowd which filled the Metropolitan Athletic Club Hall over capacity, with over 1,500 spectators filling the hall and crowding the doors.
 The majority of the crowd supported Cribb and he knocked Sturgeon down to win the fight in the eighth round.

 Cribb was regarded as a star after the Sturgeon fights and was scheduled to face Victorian boxer Peter Murphy, but refused to fight in Melbourne while Murphy refused to fight in Sydney which prompted an offer from Brisbane to host the fight, which ultimately did not take place.
 Instead Cribb boxed Sturgeon a third time in July in Sydney and they attracted a crowd of 1,400.
 The fight was regarded as disappointing with neither boxer being aggressive and it went the full twenty rounds.
-The referee expressed that they felt Cribb had been superior, but prior to the fight it had been agreed that going the distance meant the result was a draw.
+The referee expressed that they felt Cribb had been superior, but before the fight it was agreed that going the distance meant the result was a draw.
 In early September he fought Tot Higgins again and won in four minutes, and later in the month he was scheduled to box Mick Dunn for the Australian middleweight championship.
 He fought Dunn in October to a capacity crowd of approximately 1,500 at the Gaiety Athletic Club and the fight was regarded as exciting with Dunn knocking Cribb's false teeth out of his mouth with a lefthanded punch, and Cribb knocking Dunn out in the eighth round to secure the championship.